 Inherent in the design is the ability to use all or part of legacy projects to improve processes and reduce cycle time.
-"Create once, use often" is the creed of many organizations and this solution enables implementation of this philosophy.
+"Create once, use often" is the creed of many organizations, and this solution enables implementation of this philosophy.

-Leverage e-marketplaces

 Data-centricity also allows capital projects to leverage e-marketplaces.
-At present, MRO, catalogued parts and some standardized project components, flow through portals like Trade Ranger, and others.
-The flow of projects though these portals increases the universe of suppliers, reducing costs.
+At present, catalogued parts and some standardized project components flow through Web-based portals.
+The flow of projects though these portals increases the universe of suppliers and reduces costs.